Wellington, Ontario

 Wellington is an unincorporated place and community in Prince Edward County in eastern Ontario, Canada.
 It has a population of 1,932 according to the 2016 Census.
 The community is located on the shore of both Lake Ontario and West Lake in the southwest of the county.
 Sandbanks Beach, the northernmost of Sandbanks Provincial Park's beaches, is located in the Village of Wellington, where it is called Wellington Rotary Beach.

 It is separated from the Sandbanks Provincial Park by a canal through the beach to Wellington Harbour.

 Demographics

 History

-One of Prince Edward County's earliest residents, Daniel Reynolds, first came to the area in the 18th century and settled in Wellington, where his house remains today along Main Street.
+Prince Edward County's first non-indigenous resident, Daniel Reynolds, first colonized the area in the 18th century and settled in Wellington, where his house remains today along Main Street.
 Reynolds was nicknamed "Old Smoke" by local First Nations, hence the community was first known as Smoke Ville.
 When a post office was established in the 1830s, the village was renamed Wellington after the Duke of Wellington.